Stephenson Holt Author

 Working Title;- Ryan and Ashley, sitting in a tree...

-Chapter One.
+Chapter One

 Ashley.

 “What are we doing here in this dive Cam.
-Why don’t we just go to one of the usual haunts, meet the others there and maybe enjoy ourselves a bit?
+Why don’t we just go to one of our usual haunts, meet the others there and maybe enjoy ourselves a bit?
 This place is a time waster.”

-Cam forced a smile because it wasn’t the first Friday night that I’d asked that question.
-“You know full well Ash.
-Taylor insists we meet here, then we catch up on all the goss from the week, and only when the air is clear and we all know where we stand, which is together, do we delve into the shadowy areas of town where the music is too loud for us to communicate without shouting, and the beautiful young men find it hard to see that we are all thirty something and looking to maybe catch a relationship.
+“You know full well Ash, girl.
+Taylor insists we meet here, then we catch up on all the goss from the week, and only when the air is clear and we all know who said what to who and which side we take do we delve into the shadowy areas of town where the music is too loud for us to communicate without shouting and the beautiful young men in their twenties find it hard to see that we are all thirty something and looking to maybe catch a relationship.
 In that atmosphere you wouldn’t want to be shouting to the other girls about how you kicked shit-head out now, would you.”

-“You’re talking to Camlyn Watson here Ashley my girl.”
-Cam placed her clenched fists on her hips to show that she only ever called me by my full name of Ashley when she wanted to emphasise something.
-“He left with that schoolgirl - don’t look at me like that I know she’s in college but that still makes her too young for him - and how long do you think it would have taken before one of our merry band of nine found out about shit-head and the schoolgirl being at that party together and then you would have kicked him out?
+“He left with that schoolgirl - don’t raise your eyebrows at me like that.
+I know she’s in college but that still makes her too young for him - and how long do you think it would have taken before one of our merry band of nine found out about shit-head and the schoolgirl being at that party together and then you would have kicked him out?
 Him leaving was a short cut, saved time, helped you out.”

-Cam unclenched her fist to reveal the shot glass she’d been cradling there and I put my wine down on the bar as if I might abandon it and didn’t care if I did.
+Cam unclenched her fist to reveal the empty shot glass she’d been cradling there and I put my wine down on the bar as if I might abandon it and wouldn’t really care if I did.
 “That’s my point Cam.
 Getting into a noisy atmosphere with the chance to let myself go a bit would be great for my head and maybe take my mind off things, instead of standing here waiting for the others to come with everyone telling me how much they’ve never liked Brad anyway and then hoping we don’t get back together in case they all look like fools.
 Let’s just take all that for granted and move on.
 Oh, here they come.
 They must have travelled together.”

 Taylor spoke first which was no surprise.
 “How you feeling Ash?
 Like your hair by the way.
 A black bob suits you.”

-“Not what I meant and you know it,” Taylor sounded as if she wanted some juicy details.
-“Anyway, shots are half price here before we move on.”
+“That good a mood then.
+Not what I meant and you know it,” Taylor sounded as if she wanted some juicy details.
+“Anyway, shots are half price here on a Friday night, before we move on.”

-“Nothing much to report really.”
 I finally gave in to her, noticing heads looking towards me with interest as my voice went all monotone.
-“I got home from work, he was packing a case, I asked him what was happening, he told me he was leaving, there was no shouting, we agreed that things had gone stale and the apartment was mine, so it was a clean break.
-It’s not as if we were married or had kids, so the best of luck to him.”
+“Nothing much to report really.
+I got home from work, he was packing a case, I asked him what was happening, he told me he was leaving, there was no shouting, we agreed that things had gone stale and the apartment was mine, so it was a clean break.
+It’s not as if we were married or had kids, or worse a joint bank account, so the best of luck to him.”

 My face must have looked indignant.
 “Did you all call him that behind my back?
 Brad was good to me while things lasted.
 Maybe it was both our faults that things went stale.
 You know, pressure of work, me hating my tedious job, no time for ourselves, money tight all the time.”